ecamp/ecamp3/CONTRIBUTING.md

 ```
 </details>

-#### Checklist
+#### Checklist :pencil:

-We truly value and appreciate every contribution to our project!
+We truly value and appreciate every contribution to our project! :heart:
 To make the collaboration smooth and enjoyable for everyone,
-we've put together this checklist.
+we've put together this checklist :scroll:.
-Following it will not only enhance the quality and consistency of your contributions but also fast-track the review process.
+Following it will not only enhance the quality and consistency of your contributions:sparkles:  but also fast-track the review process. :rocket:

-- [x] **Sync with Central Repository:** Ensure your fork is current with the central repository, facilitating a smooth merge.
+- [x] **Sync with Central Repository:** :arrows_counterclockwise: Ensure your fork is current with the central repository, facilitating a smooth merge.
-- [x] **Lint:** Confirm that linters have run over all new or modified files
+- [x] **Lint:** :wrench: Confirm that linters have run over all new or modified files
-- [x] **Spelling:** Confirm that linters have run over all new or modified files
+- [x] **Spelling:** :abc: Confirm that linters have run over all new or modified files
-- [x] **Significant Changes:** Confirm that every modified file contributes meaningful content, steering clear of inconsequential changes like mere whitespace adjustments.
+- [x] **Significant Changes:** :mag_right: Confirm that every modified file contributes meaningful content, steering clear of inconsequential changes like mere whitespace adjustments.
-- [x] **Testing:** Write tests for any new features, and update existing ones if you've made changes to functionalities.
+- [x] **Testing:** :test_tube: Write tests for any new features, and update existing ones if you've made changes to functionalities.
-- [x] **Language & Spelling:** Use English for all variable names, class names, functions, comments, etc., and ensure that all added content has been spellchecked.
+- [x] **Language & Spelling:** :book: Use English for all variable names, class names, functions, comments, etc., and ensure that all added content has been spellchecked.
-- [x] **Sensitive Information:** Before submitting, double-check to ensure no passwords, credentials, or local configurations are present in your changes.
+- [x] **Sensitive Information:** :no_entry: Before submitting, double-check to ensure no passwords, credentials, or local configurations are present in your changes.
-- [x] **Continuous Integration:** Confirm that the GitHub Actions CI build finishes successfully without test failures.
+- [x] **Continuous Integration:** :green_circle: Confirm that the GitHub Actions CI build finishes successfully without test failures.

-## Database
+## Database :floppy_disk:

-### Using Dev-Data for Local Development
+### Using Dev-Data for Local Development :construction_worker:
 For ease of development and to ensure consistency across local environments,
 we provide a predefined dataset known as 'Dev-Data'.
 This dataset is tailored to streamline the testing process and ensure that features,
 including edge cases, are effectively covered.

-### Recommended Test User
+### Recommended Test User :bust_in_silhouette:
 To begin with, utilize the `test@example.com / test` user credentials.
 This user has been populated with a comprehensive set of camps that should suffice for testing most features and scenarios.

-### Feedback on Dev-Data
+### Feedback on Dev-Data :loudspeaker:
 We constantly strive to improve our 'Dev-Data'.
 If you identify gaps or believe there's an additional scenario it should cover,
 please open an issue to let us know.

-### Documentation
+### Documentation :mag:
 For a deeper understanding of 'Dev-Data', you can refer to its dedicated [README](./api/migrations/dev-data/README.md).

-### Consistent Testing Across Environments
+### Consistent Testing Across Environments :globe_with_meridians:
 'Dev-Data' is replicated across all development environments.
 We encourage its use for consistent testing.
 When reporting an issue or bug, consider referencing a specific example from 'Dev-Data'.
 Since the data, including IDs, remains consistent, it allows everyone to easily replicate and understand the behavior you're highlighting.

-## Discussions
+## Discussions :speech_balloon:
 We understand that setting up a development environment can sometimes be tricky,
 especially with varying systems and configurations.
 If you encounter any issues or roadblocks during the setup process,